hantsy/spring-reactive-sample/docs/data/data-neo4j.md

----
-title: Spring Data Neo4j
-parent: Rective Data Operations
-nav_order: 2
----

 # Spring Data Neo4j

 > The effort of [Spring Data Neo4j RX](https://github.com/neo4j/sdn-rx/) has been merged into the official Spring Data Neo4j project since Spring Data Neo4j 6.0.
 If you are using SDN Rx it is better to upgrade to the official Spring Data Neo4j.

 > This post explains using Spring Data Neo4j with Spring Framework 7 and Spring Boot 4.